-Homeowners Lauren Cooke and Chris Tucker ("a cute young couple with no kids, who work hard and are living the good life on the beach") wanted to highlight the great architectural features of the home such as the pitched wood ceiling, brick fireplace, and abundance of natural light while keeping the traditional bones intact.
+Homeowners Lauren Cooke and Chris Tucker ("a cute young couple with no kids, who work hard and are living the good life on the beach") wanted to highlight the great architectural features of the home such as the pitched wood ceiling, brick fireplace and abundance of natural light while keeping the traditional bones intact, adding cool coastal home décor to the mix.
 "I also wanted to help them reuse many of their former pieces and elevate them with new 'grown-up' pieces," Ausland explained.
 "This was their second home, and we wanted it to feel more like 'adulting.'"

 Ahead, Ausland outlines her style notes and design details for each room in the house.
 Think coastal cool with a classic twist.